Emil Konradsen Ceïde

-Emil Konradsen Ceïde (born 3 September 2001) is a Norwegian professional footballer who plays as a winger for Serie A club Sassuolo.
+Emil Konradsen Ceïde (born 3 September 2001) is a Norwegian professional footballer who plays as a winger for Eliteserien club Rosenborg.

 Club career

 Konradsen Ceïde signed for Rosenborg from Finnsnes in May 2017.

 On 20 April 2018, he made his debut for Rosenborg coming on against Trygg/Lade in a Cup game which Rosenborg won 4–2.
 A week later he came on as a substitute against Lillestrøm in the 2018 Mesterfinalen and helped secure a 1–0 victory.
 He made his league debut 7 July the same year, coming on in the 84th minute against Tromsø in a 2–1 home win.
 In May 2019, he signed a new contract with Rosenborg until the end of 2021, making him an official member of the first team squad.
 In August 2019 he started only his second match for Rosenborg, contributing big in a 5–2 win over Tromsø by providing two assists.

 On 21 January 2022, he joined Italian Serie A club Sassuolo on loan with an obligation to buy after the season.

+On 16 August 2024, Emil returned to Rosenborg on a year-long loan with an option to buy.

 Personal life

 Emil's father is Haitian while his mother is Norwegian.
-He has a twin brother named Mikkel who is also at Rosenborg, playing for the academy.
-They are second cousins with Bodø/Glimt player Anders Konradsen and Bodø/Glimt player Morten Konradsen.
+He has a twin brother named Mikkel who is also at Rosenborg.
+They are second cousins with former Norway international player Anders Konradsen and FK Haugesund player Morten Konradsen.